Here we are at the sixth and final blog post in the series Profile of a Unique Learner. Are you ready to meet The Daydreamer?

-When we encounter a student whose mind is off in space, our first instinct is to respond with “Pay attention!”
+When we encounter a student whose mind is off in space, our first instinct is to respond with, “Pay attention!”

-Actually, if blank, unresponsive stares are involved, I hope one of your first instincts is to rule out a possible seizure disorder or form of Tourette’s syndrome.
+Actually, if blank, unresponsive stares are involved, I hope that one of your first instincts is to rule out a possible seizure disorder or form of Tourette’s syndrome.
 But that’s a whole different story.

-If you find yourself with a daydreamer like Amanda who may often appear under-stimulated or bored, congratulations!
+If you find yourself with a daydreamer like Amanda, who may often appear under-stimulated or bored, congratulations!
 You are likely in the presence of a gifted child.

 Just like The Storyteller and The Flip Flopper, Amanda is a visual thinker.
-She thinks in pictures, not words.
+She thinks in pictures, not in words.
 This not only makes her highly curious, it makes her think faster than her verbal thinking peers.

 Unfortunately for Amanda, this means she reaches boredom quickly.
 As she waits for everyone else to catch up, she searches for ways to keep her mind challenged and engaged.